petrajiru/semigrid/README.md

 ```

 ## Example Usage
-This is the very basic example usage showing the creation of the grid, rgba and value assignment, and visualisation.
-Other functionalities are shown in `example_script.py`.
+This is a basic example demonstrating the creation of the grid, RGBA and numerical value assignment, and visualisation.
+Additional functionalities are illustrated in `example_script.py`.
 ```
 from semigrid import SemiregularGrid from semigrid import matplotlib_visualisation